Your child's doctor has prescribed medicine in the form of eye drops for your child's eyes. This page explains how to give eye drops to your child.

 - If your child wears contact lenses, ask the doctor if you should take the lenses out before putting the drops in.

 - Make sure you have the correct prescription before you leave.

 - Tell the pharmacist if your child has any allergies to medicines or other things.

-- Ask the pharmacist about any side effects and reactions your child can get from the eye drops.
+- Ask the pharmacist about any side effects or reactions your child can have from the eye drops.

 - Check that you received the correct eye drops.

 - Check the expiry date on the drops bottle.
 An expiry or expiration date is the date that a medicine should be thrown away.
-Ask the pharmacist how long you can use the drops once you have opened the bottle.
+Ask the pharmacist how long you can use the drops once you open the bottle.

 - If you are not sure which eye the drops are for, ask the pharmacist.